Craniofacial Prenatal Counseling

 If your baby was diagnosed using ultrasound during pregnancy, the doctor explains the limits of ultrasound in detecting the severity of clefts and other craniofacial disorders.

 The doctor also talks to you about possible causes of the condition.
 Changes in genes cause many craniofacial syndromes.
-Sometimes, environmental factors like smoking increase the risk of conditions like cleft.
+Sometimes, environmental factors like smoking increase the risk of conditions such as cleft lip and palate.

-Next, the doctor explains the care your child will likely need throughout childhood.
+Next, the doctor explains the care your child will likely need throughout childhood, often with a special focus on early infancy to help you prepare for your child’s birth.

-One of our social workers supports you as you prepare for your baby’s birth.
+One of our supports you as you prepare for your baby’s birth.
 We will put you in touch with resources in your community.

-If your baby has a cleft lip or palate, a nurse teaches you about options for feeding your baby, depending on the type of cleft they have.
-We will give you special bottles.
+If an ultrasound shows that your baby has a cleft lip, this increases the chance that they also have a cleft palate, which is hard to see on prenatal ultrasound.
+A nurse will teach you about options for feeding your baby, depending on the type of cleft they have.
+We will give you special bottles that will help with feeding if your baby does have cleft palate.

-When parents are prepared with information on how to help their baby eat, babies are more likely to gain weight properly.
+When parents are prepared with information on how to help their baby eat, babies are more likely to gain weight and thrive.

 We’ll also explain how to set up the first clinic visit once your baby is born.